July 7th, 2018

 It rained lightly all night, which is great for sleeping.
-But it took me a long time to get warm.
-The rain had really chilled me to the bone and the elevation here is just shy of 6,000 feet.
+But it took me a long time to warm up.
+The rain had really chilled me to the bone and the elevation was just shy of 6,000 feet.
 My quilt did keep me warm but I also slept with all my layers on.

 I woke at 5 am just as it was getting light and was on the trail by 6:15 am.
 I had 6 miles to go to Rocks Pass…the most challenging section in terms of encountering snow, and 19.5 miles to the border.
 Might as well get started early.
 But I would be packing a very wet tent…what’s new?

 I was hopeful that it was clearing up but then it started raining again.
 I walked in fog and light rain most of the morning but could see the clouds lifting here and there.
 I was cold and walking fast, only stopping for a snack at 10 am.
 A highlight was seeing a mother grouse and a few chicks scampering across the trail.

 I easily made it over the steep north-facing side of Rocks pass but could see why it would be problematic and scary with more snow.
 I met a few cool SOBOs, Tink and Sam, plus many more whose names I didn’t get.
 I finally caught up to someone going North and was pleased to make friends, as he had a working water filter.
 Arrow and I stuck together the rest of the day.

 We pitched our tents at the last campsite before the border and then slack-packed the remaining 3.7 miles.
 At the border, we met some nice peeps, Storyteller and Elizabeth.
 We all took a bunch of pictures and marveled that the weather was so nice, as it rarely is.
 The sun had finally come out and it was quite warm.